Affiliate links on SoundGuys may earn us a commission. Learn more.

 Editor’s note: this Sennheiser CX True Wireless review was updated on April 17, 2023 to include updates to formatting to bring it in line with SoundGuys current publishing standards.

 Who is the Sennheiser CX True Wireless for?

-- Listeners looking for a new daily driver that won’t break the bank and can last all day will like the Sennheiser CX True Wireless.
+Listeners looking for a new daily driver that won’t break the bank and can last all day will like the Sennheiser CX True Wireless.
 Fitness-focused people will also like its sweat resistance, especially if you want noise canceling while you run.

 What is the Sennheiser CX True Wireless like?